nrahmatd/HackerRank-Kotlin/README.md

 # hackerrank_kotlin
 This repos contains my learning code about Kotlin at Hackerrank.
+I used IntelliJ IDEA Community for running this project.